Locations:

 Unstable Angina

-Unstable angina is a dangerous type of chest pain that can be the start of a heart attack.
-Get help as soon as possible for unstable angina, which comes from a blood clot in your coronary artery.
-When this happens, your heart muscle can’t get enough oxygen.
-In addition to medicines, you may need to have a medical procedure at the hospital.
+Unstable angina is a type of chest pain that happens when your heart muscle isn’t receiving enough oxygen.
+A blockage in your coronary artery causes this.
+Get help as soon as possible for unstable angina, which can lead to a heart attack.
+In addition to medicines, you may need to have a medical procedure at a hospital.

 Overview